 When it comes to the best resume format for recent grads in 2023, flexibility and skills are everything.
 That doesn’t mean you should jump straight to a functional resume format.
 Hiring managers are wary of grads who try to cover a lack of work experience by focusing only on skills.
 If you have some previous internship experience, it can be enough to create a chronological resume format or a combined one if that’s a better choice for your industry.

 Great news for recent grads – it’s becoming easier to find a job with less experience.
-According to Forbes, more than 70 percent of roles today have less requirements than one year ago.
+According to Forbes, more than 70 percent of roles today have fewer requirements than one year ago.